Induction will take place at the first session.

 An evening session occupies 3 hours including a short coffee break.
 An extra 8-12 hours per week is to be spent reading lecture notes, background reading and preparing for the assignments or class tests.

-The School’s External Examiner for the Evening Degree is Professor George Coghill of Aberdeen University.
+The School’s External Examiner is Professor Richard Mortier of Cambridge University.